paruff/garden/content/01 Projects/eb lc process 01032024/EB learning prompt.md

 EB leaning prompts

 ## Course development:
 **CONTEXT**: I am a experienced   cloud engineer with some experience creating cloud native and hybrid platforms and applicaitons.
 I would like to create online evidence based e learning courses for cloud platforms and application development tools.
-My favorite types of food include whole food plant based .

 **ROLE**: Please act as a curriculum developer expert with more than a decade of experience using evidence based techniques to develop course curriculum for e learning environment.